 Basic net income (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common stockholders by the weighted-average number of common shares outstanding during the period.
 All participating securities are excluded from basic weighted-average common shares outstanding.
 In computing diluted net income (loss) attributable to common stockholders, undistributed earnings are reallocated to reflect the potential impact of dilutive securities.
-Diluted net income (loss) per share is computed by dividing net income (loss) attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, adjusted for the effects of potentially dilutive common shares, which are comprised of outstanding stock options, warrants, convertible preferred stock and common stock subject to repurchase.
+Diluted net income (loss) per share is computed by dividing net income (loss) attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, adjusted for the effects of potentially dilutive common shares, which are comprised of outstanding stock options, warrants, convertible preferred stock, restricted stock units and common stock subject to repurchase.
 The dilutive potential common shares are computed using the treasury stock method or the as-if converted method, as applicable.
 In periods where the effect of the conversion of preferred stock is dilutive, net income (loss) attributable to common stockholders is adjusted by the associated preferred dividends and accretions.
-The effects of outstanding stock options, common stock subject to repurchase, warrants and convertible preferred stock are excluded from the computation of diluted net income (loss) per common share in periods in which the effect would be antidilutive.
+The effects of outstanding stock options, warrants, restricted stock units, convertible preferred stock and common stock subject to repurchase are excluded from the computation of diluted net income (loss) per common share in periods in which the effect would be antidilutive.